saengmotmi/github-activity-monitor/README.md

 **Note:** At minimum, you need to provide `GITHUB_PAT` and either `DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL`.

+**Important for GitHub PAT**: When creating your GitHub Personal Access Token, make sure to enable read permissions for all repository resources, especially:

+- Discussions (read)
+- Pull Requests (read)
+- Issues (read)
+- Contents (read)
+- Metadata (read)

+Without these permissions, the monitor won't be able to access the required information from the repositories.

 ### Monitor Configuration

 Edit the `monitor.config.ts` file to customize your monitoring settings: